-We are aware that some people may reject us simply because we are Christians.
+Some people may reject our Christian approach simply because we are Christians.
 Their previous bad experience with pushy, hypocritical, judgmental church-goers may have caused them to “profile” all Christians in the same negative terms.
 While that is sad, it is understandable and forgivable.

 The SERVE 6.8 Resource Center is open to the community at large.
 Walk-ins are welcome.
 They are treated with love and respect.

 Again, we are a resource to numerous Christian churches and pastors who share our vision and access our resources in offering spiritual as well as practical care.
-One of the most profound resources we have to offer to our guests are healthy church families into which hurting people can find acceptance, love, and encouragement.
+One of the most profound resources we have to offer to our guests is healthy church families into which hurting people can find acceptance, love, and encouragement.
 Healthy, supportive relationships provide a valuable context for holistic care-giving – body, soul, and spirit.

-And so, we operate in parallel with respect.
+And so, we operate “in parallel with respect.”
 That means we respect and value other city, county, and non-profit organizations that desire to lay out plans to address homelessness.
 That includes the widely-advocated “Housing First” initiatives.
 While we are appreciative and supportive of such efforts by others, we find it important to “stay on message” with our own biblical and philosophical approach to need-meeting.

 Specifically, we cannot take on the broad challenge of people on the street who have major psychological illnesses.
 We just can’t.
 Yet it is our desire to make a difference in the lives of as many people and families as is possible within our resources.
 We serve people and families one by one, as opportunity presents itself.
 We love people with the love of the Lord.
-And prayer is a most valuable service of all.
+And prayer is the most valuable service of all.
 We believe God answers prayer.
 He is the ultimate Care-giver.

-We must graciously accept the status of the secularized culture of today.
+We must regretfully accept the status of the secularized culture of today.
 It is commonly required, even demanded, of faith-based Christian organizations which receive government funding that they must limit their ministries regarding the gospel of Jesus Christ.
 So, we must respectfully decline to apply for, receive, or partner officially with, other government-funded organizations that would set limits on our Christian profession and advocacy.
 Our biblical mandate is this: “Whatever you do in word or deed, do all in the name of the Lord Jesus Christ, giving thanks through Him to God the Father.”
 Colossians 3:18

 Our guests are welcome to come and explore what services we may be able to provide to help them take steps to address their current life struggle.
-Let us be clear: We do not do “toxic charity.”
-We do not support the lifestyle of a permanent “underclass.”
-We will offer and release; we do not impose and control.
-Guests must be willing to take responsibility for the steps forward to reestablish their well-being.
+Let us be clear: We do not do what is referred to as “toxic charity.”
+We do not support the lifestyle of a permanent “underclass” who wants to be given hand-outs while choosing to pursue a life pattern of indigence.

-We respect the dignity of all people, and offer to help them discover the tools and resources that can stabilize their life situation.
+Please know this: We respect the dignity of all people, and offer to help them discover the tools and resources that can stabilize their life situation.
 And we are not the only place where their various needs may be met.
 Guests will be encouraged to explore the other care-giving resources in our city.